How We Potty Trained Our Toddler in One Day (and What Worked) - Baby Chick

 How to Potty Train in One Day | Baby Chick

-7. Wave “bye-bye: to diapers.
+7. Wave ‘bye-bye’ to diapers

-On the morning of day one, when your toddler wakes up, take the diaper off right away and have your child throw it away, and say “bye-bye diapers.
-I’m a big boy now!”
+On the morning of day one, when your toddler wakes up, take the diaper off right away, and have your child throw it away and say, “Bye-bye diapers, I’m a big boy now!”

-8. Say this phrase CONSTANTLY.
+8. Repeat this phrase every few minutes

-9. Accidents happen.
+9. Accidents happen

-Be mindful of where your toddler is sitting – you may want to cover your furniture with plastic bags and towels.
+Be mindful of where your toddler is sitting.
+You may want to cover your furniture with plastic bags and towels.

 For us, we praised Vasya A LOT when he went in the potty, and we had a celebration dance.
-First, we created HUGE excitement.
-“You did it!
+First, we created HUGE excitement: “You did it!
 You went pee/poop in the potty!
 I’m so proud of you.
 You’re a big boy now!
 Wow, you did it!
 Good job.”
 Then we would take out our special potty toy and dance.
-We used this awesome multi-sense trumpet toy.
+We used this awesome multi-sensory trumpet toy.

 After our little trumpet music session and dance, the special potty toy is put away for the next potty party, but the excitement and celebration didn’t stop there . . .

-11. The timer is your best friend.
+11. The timer is your best friend

 Sit for a few minutes.